SylvainTirreau/hubspot-cms-JetBrains/README.md

 ## About

-Autocompletion use Live templating of IntelliJ IDEs (Webstorm, PHPStorm, Pycharm, etc.).
+Autocompletion use Live templating of JetBrains IDEs (Webstorm, PHPStorm, Pycharm, etc.).

 Go to `Get started` section to use it quickly.